Shaneel Lal: Other advocacy

 In 2022, Lal launched a petition calling the Labour Party to protect queer people, women and disabled people from hate speech.
 The petition gained over 10,000 signatures.
 Lal wrote in their New Zealand Herald column that "the Labour Party's failure to prohibit anti-queer hate speech will embolden anti-queer groups, extremist religious groups, and right-wing groups to incite violence against queer people."

 Following a 2022 arson attack on RainbowYOUTH's Tauranga Drop-In Centre, Lal set up a Givealittle campaign which raised $84,000.

 Lal is calling on the Pacific Islands to decriminalise homosexuality.
 Following a 2021 Green Party event celebrating 35 Years of Homosexual Law Reform, Lal criticised the lack of action by New Zealand's Pākehā queer community to support the decriminalisation of homosexuality in the Pacific Islands and addressed the racism in the New Zealand queer community.
 A petition called on Rainbow Youth to expel them from Rainbow Youth's board.
 Pasifika communities have celebrated Lal for their advocacy for queer Pasifika voices and issues.
 The Coconet wrote that "Shaneel Lal is a multifaceted and intersectional activist.
 They have been vocal and influential in bringing to light various issues around racism, transphobia, indigenous land issues, systemic injustice and much more.

 At the 2021 Auckland Pride March, Lal confronted anti-queer Christian protestors.

 In 2023, Lal helped organise a counter-protest of a women's rights rally organised by the British anti-transgender activist Kellie-Jay Keen-Minshull in Auckland.
 Keen-Minshull was escorted out of Albert Park after she was assaulted by a protestor, and cancelled her other rally in New Zealand.

 Other work

 Lal advised the Minister of Education, Chris Hipkins for three years as a member of the Minister's youth advisory group.
 Lal has sat on Amnesty International's Youth Task Force.
 Lal has served as a Global Youth Leader for Open Government Partnership.
 In 2019, Lal was selected by Jenny Salesa to represent Manukau East in the New Zealand Youth Parliament.

 In 2020, Lal was a finalist for Mr Gay New Zealand, a competition run by Express Magazine.

-Lal has nominated for Labour Party preselection in Wellington North at the next New Zealand general election.
+In November 2025, Lal was nominated for Labour Party preselection in Wellington North at the 2026 New Zealand general election.
+They were unsuccessful, with Ayesha Verrall being selected as the Labour candidate.